 Perth College UHI students and staff can borrow up to 15 books on standard loan up to 150 days.
-CDs and DVDs can be borrowed for a period of 14 days.
+DVDs can be borrowed for a period of 14 days.
 Items issued on a standard loan can be recalled after 2 weeks, following a request from another user.
 Once you receive a recall message, you need to return the item before the recall date, or you will be charged fines at £1 per day, per item.
 Recall, reservation, and overdue notices are sent to your student/staff email.

 A valid student ID card is required to borrow any materials from the library.
 The person who borrowed materials from the library is solely responsible for their return.